Psychological assessment

 • Social challenges or difficulty connecting with peers

-• Questions about autism spectrum traits or developmental differences
+• Questions about autism spectrum traits or other developmental differences

 A strengths-based perspective